Body odour (bromhidrosis)

 Self-care advice

-Your armpits contain a large number of apocrine glands, which are responsible for producing body odour.
+Your armpits contain apocrine glands, which are responsible for producing body odour.

-- take a bath or shower every day to kill the bacteria on your skin
+- have a bath or shower every day to kill the bacteria on your skin

 - wash your armpits thoroughly using an antibacterial soap